oyegunmen/JanFlight/docs/content/basics.md

 ## How a Drone Works

-Before selecting a single component, it helps to see how everything connects.
 A drone is really just a closed-loop control system: the pilot gives a command → the brain processes it → the motors react.

 ```mermaid
 flowchart TD